Vianne-a1/anything/README.md

   - View the blogs of other users.

 # Install Guide:

 1. Clone the repository by running "git clone git@github.com:Vianne-a1/anything.git" on the terminal.
 2. Install everything in requirements.txt by running "pip install -r requirements.txt" in the terminal.

+Or

+1. Download the zip file and extract it to folder.
+2. Launch the terminal and and navigate to the extracted files and run "pip install -r requirements.txt".

-# Launch Codes:
+Launch Codes:

+Make a python virtual environment

+    1. Launch your device's terminal

+    2. Run $ python3 -m venv {path name}

+    3. Run $ . {path name}/bin/activate

+    4. Run $ deactivate to deactivate the virtual environment

-1. Run this project by navigating to app the terminal, then running "python3 ' __init__.py'.
+1. Run this project by navigating to /app on the terminal, then running "python3 ' __init__.py'.
+2. Head to "http://127.0.0.1:5000" to view site.